Frequently Asked Questions

 What if my child needs to miss a class?

-As a courtesy to families, I auto-record my classes.
+As a courtesy to families, I provide cloud recordings of my classes.
 I try to make these recordings available within a few hours, though occasionally, delayed processing or technical glitches may interfere.
-When a student need to miss a class, please arrange a time for him/her to watch the recording and complete the assigned homework before the next live lesson.
+When a student needs to miss a class, please arrange a time for him/her to watch the recording and complete the assigned prepwork before the next live lesson.

 Is it possible for my child to attend part-time?